shimspedy/sengov/content/candidates/gavin-newsom-for-gov-2022.md

 ---
 date: 2022-07-31T12:06:20-04:00
 title: " Gavin Newsom for governor 2022"
-seo_title: "Gavin Newsomfor California governor"
+seo_title: "Gavin Newsom for California governor"
 description: Governor Gavin Newsom is boldly leading California through an unprecedented series of crises and building a better future for all our kids.
 author: Csen
 image: gavin-newsom.jpeg